 Most people are going to want the sponge cake to be as fluffy as possible.
-If your sponge cake isn’t as fluffy as you’d like it to be, then you’re likely wondering what it is that you’re doing wrong.
+If your cake isn’t as fluffy as you’d like it to be, then you’re likely wondering what it is that you’re doing wrong.

-Keep reading to learn more about making sponge cake and how to get it to turn out fluffy.
+Keep reading to learn more about making sponge cake and how to get it to turn out fluffier.
 This should allow you to have the best sponge cake possible and you’ll be able to make it yourself whenever you’re in the mood for dessert.

 Remember to Heat the Oven